drinosaret/vn-club-resources/docs/textractor-guide.md

 ---

-## Step 4: View Text in the Browser
+## How to View Text in the Browser

 1. Open [Renji-XD’s Texthooker UI](https://renji-xd.github.io/texthooker-ui/) in your browser.
 If the WebSocket is working, the colored icon in the top right should be green.
 If it's still red, trying clicking on it to reconnect.
 2. Click the **Start** button in the top-right corner.
 (Or enable "Allow new Line during Pause" and "Autostart Timer by Line during Pause" in the settings.)